Article by Octavius Black, Co-founder and Exec Chair MindGym. This article originally appeared in People Management, February 2026.

 4. Top talent attraction, assessment and retention – using validated diagnostics to identify which roles are most critical, who is most likely to succeed, and how to get them to join, perform and stay.
 Elite sports teams are built like this.

 5. Robust data: Where Marketing has transformed into being evidence-driven, HR needs to follow.
-For example, robust diagnostics with competencies predict leadership performance far more accurately than in-house creations.
-If regulators want to be helpful, they would be better off creating consistent definitions for measuring absenteeism and turnover than creating new, often misleading ESG metrics.
+There are robust diagnostics with competencies that predict leadership performance far more accurately than in-house creations.
+If regulators want to be helpful, they would create consistent definitions to measure absenteeism and turnover than new, often misleading ESG metrics.

 Companies get the HR they deserve.
-If HR has been distracted, it’s because the CEO and C-suite allowed it, but it will be HR professionals who carry the consequences.
+The distraction of HR is as much on the CEO and the rest of the C-suite as the CHROs themselves, but it will be the HR professionals who take the hit.

 References